Swartdogs/PowerScout/.github/PULL_REQUEST_TEMPLATE.md

 (- This can be in list form
 - If you like)

+### Issues Fixed
+(Add a list of issues you are addressing here)
+> Issues can be references by their ID using #<id>.
+This creates an automatic link to issue page!
+> To automatically close the issue when this PR merges, use the format "Resolve #<id>".

 ### Checks
 - [ ] App Builds and Runs (Simulation)
   - List the simulator you tested and the iOS Version